hoanggiang333889/vue-generator/README.md

-# Vue Client Generator
+# API Platform Client Generator
-Generator to scaffold app with Create-Retrieve-Update-Delete features for any API documentation for:
+generator to scaffold app with Create-Retrieve-Update-Delete features for any API documentation for:

 * Nuxt.js
 * Vue.js